 “Mohammad’s such an important part of our community here.

-“He contributes, he works and studies, he plays soccer, and he brings great joy to people’s life.
+“He contributes, works and studies, plays soccer, and brings great joy to people’s lives.

 “We are very lucky to have him,” she said.